Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

-   edge2_numPoints    Number of points along edge 2 offset_vector      [Optional] List containing the vector defining the offset direction for additional planes offset_spacings    [Optional] List containing how far each plane is to be offset in the offset_vector direction
+   edge2_numPoints    Number of points along edge 2 offset_vector      [Optional] List containing the vector defining the offset direction for additional planes offset_spacings    [Optional] List containing how far each plane is to be offset in the offset_vector direction only_output_field  [Optional] Only include the output of this variable in the sample plane output.
    ================== =============================================================

 .. inpfile:: data_probes.specifications.output_variables